Species At Risk Program

 We aim to build an understanding of the status of species and ecosystems at risk (SEAR) in this region.
 Funding from Environment and Climate Change – Canada Nature Fund’s Priority Places grants helped launch the Islands Trust Conservancy’s Species at Risk (SAR) Program.
 This program aims to address knowledge gaps and enhance recovery efforts.

-Our focus is on enhancing collaboration to protect, conserve, and restore ecological communities and the species at risk that rely on them.
+Our focus is on enhancing collaboration to protect and restore ecological communities and the species at risk that rely on them.
 We do this by:

 Text reads "This project was undertaken with the financial support of: Environment and Climate Change Canada" with small Canadian flag beside text.